tofukazoo/MkDocs_MiSTer/docs/cores/arcade.md

-Arcade cores in table format?
-WIP and mature?
-TBD.
+Arcade cores in a list with links to the github page for the core